Drek282/PsychoStats-SS/README.md

 ## **Stuff that Remains Untested**

-* Tracking teams by anything other than TEAM_ID.
-* Primary team name selection mode.
 * Automatic deletion of user accounts on owner change.
 * First stats in a new season.
 * Repair database on install.